I'm a Mess (Bebe Rexha song): Composition

-Music video
+Music video and live performancss

-The music video was directed by Sophie Muller and premiered on July 19, 2018.
+The music video for "I'm a Mess" was directed by Sophie Muller and premiered on July 19, 2018.
 The video has over 450 million views as of September 2025.

-Live performances

-Rexha performed the song on The Tonight Show Starring Jimmy Fallon, on the Teen Choice Awards, on the 2018 MTV Europe Music Awards.
-She also performed at the iHeartRadio Music Festival (along with "Meant to Be") and on Big Brother and America's Got Talent.
+Rexha performed the song on The Tonight Show Starring Jimmy Fallon, the Teen Choice Awards, the 2018 MTV Europe Music Awards, the iHeartRadio Music Festival (along with "Meant to Be"), Big Brother, and America's Got Talent.